Oracle Autonomous Transaction Processing supports application development in a wide variety of programming languages and

 In general, you follow the same general guidelines and high-level system configuration steps to build an application, regardless of the language or platform.
 These guidelines and steps are described in The Basics of Building an Application.

 For some languages and platforms, you can follow specific step-by-step instructions instead of the general guidelines:

 The Basics of Building an Application

 Regardless of the language you use to build an application, you follow the same guidelines to build an application that takes advantage of the high-performance and continuous-availability features of an Autonomous Transaction Processing dedicated database:

 Connect through an Oracle client.
 When you connect to the database through an Oracle client, almost all connection-management operations are performed by the client, permitting you to concentrate on the business logic of your application.
 Depending on your programming language, you use the Oracle Database JDBC Driver or the Oracle Instant Client.

 Use connection pools.
 When you code your application to use connection pools instead of creating and destroying connections individually, you gain performance improvements and permit the Oracle client you connect through to perform continuous-availability operations automatically.
 How you code to use connection pools depends on your programming language.

 Connect to the appropriate database service.
-Autonomous Transaction Processing provides five pairs of database services to use when connecting to your dedicated database.
-These five pairs of database connection services are designed to support different kinds of database operations, as described in Database Services for Autonomous Transaction Processing Dedicated Databases.
+Autonomous Transaction Processing provides several pairs of database services to use when connecting to your dedicated database.
+These pairs of database connection services are designed to support different kinds of database operations, as described in Database Services for Autonomous Transaction Processing Dedicated Databases.